Assistant Professor of Archaeology

 About Adam E. Miglio

-I am interested in the history and archaeology of the Levant– the regions from inland Syria to the southern stretches of Palestine.
-In particular, my research has focused on the ways in which the social and cultural matrices of Syria constrained and catalyzed politics during the second millennium B.C.
-I have primarily treated Akkadian texts from the ancient capital city of Mari (Tell Hariri).
-The city of Mari was centrally located along the Euphrates River and connected the Syrian mountains and Mediterranean coastland with southern Mesopotamia and the southern Levant.
-Mari flourished as a capital under the king Zimri-Lim from 1775– 1762, until Hammu-rabi of Babylon destroyed it.
+I am interested in the history and archaeology of the regions from inland Syria and northern Iraq to the southern stretches of Palestine.
+In particular, I have treated Akkadian texts from the ancient capital city of Mari (Tell Hariri), which was centrally located along the Euphrates River and connected the Syrian mountains and Mediterranean coastland with southern Mesopotamia and the southern Levant.
+Mari flourished as a capital under its king Zimri-Lim from 1775– 1762, when Hammu-rabi of Babylon destroyed it.
 In the ruins left by Hammu-rabi excavators have recovered nearly 20,000 cuneiform tablets, including 2500-3000 diplomatic and other official correspondences.
-I have also work on aspects of the material culture in the southern Levant, especially artifacts from Tel Dothan.
+My research on the sources from Mari has focused on the ways in which the social and cultural matrices of Syria constrained and catalyzed politics during the second millennium B.C.
+In addition to my research on the sources from Mari, I have work with material culture from the southern Levant.
+In particular, I have published artifacts from Tel Dothan, including Middle Bronze Age scarab stamp sealings and Iron Age alphabetic epigraphic artifacts.

 My publications include a monograph, Tribe and State: The Dynamics of International Politics and the Reign of Zimri-Lim.
 Studies in the Ancient Near East.
 Gorgias Press, 2014.
-Also, I have published articles in the Bulletin of the American Schools of Oriental Research, Journal of Ancient Near Eastern Religions, Journal of Old Testament Studies, and in the Journal of Ancient Egyptian Interconnections as well as in other academic journals.
+Additionally, I have published articles in several academic journals, including the Bulletin of the American Schools of Oriental Research, Journal of Ancient Near Eastern Religions, Vetus Testamentum, Cuneiform Digital Library Bulletin, Journal of Old Testament Studies, and Journal of Ancient Egyptian Interconnections, among others.

 I am currently researching a history of ‘unruly’ populations during the Old Babylonian period, which focuses on the letters from Mari.